Get help today 888-509-8965 or sign up for 24/7 text support.

 The American Society of Addiction Medicine (ASAM) outlines the care levels as follows, ranging from least intensive to most intensive:3

-• Level 0.5: prevention/early intervention
+• Level 0.5: Prevention/early intervention

-• Level 1: outpatient services
+• Level 1: Outpatient rehab

-• Level 2: intensive outpatient and partial hospitalization programs
+• Level 2: Intensive outpatient and partial hospitalization programs

-• Level 3: residential/inpatient services
+• Level 3: Residential/inpatient rehab services

 What to Expect in an IOP